 2016-17 electoral boundaries redistribution.

-Under current Tasmanian legislation, a new redistribution is undertaken every 9 years by an independent Committee and Tribunal with a priority to ensure that all divisions contain the same number of electors, give or take 10%, four and a half years after the redistribution.
+Under current Tasmanian legislation, a new redistribution is undertaken every 10 years by an independent Committee and Tribunal with a priority to ensure that all divisions contain the same number of electors, give or take 10%, five years after the redistribution.

 Most boundary movements are small.